Armin-Ebrahimi-Saba/CloudCoursePorjects/README.md

 HPA \
 MAP-REDUCE \
 Hadoop \
-Implementation of dijkstra and pange rank using map-reduce, hadoop, and docker.
+Implementation of dijkstra and pange rank using map-reduce, hadoop, and docker. \
+User authentication and authorization and face recognition using AWS \